 Where to stay in Oaxaca state

 We were able to book amazing accommodations, & hotels all around Oaxaca state.
-Starting with Oaxaca de Juárez, we spent two nights in the heart of the city with a private rooftop terrace, from where we could admire the mountains surrounding the city.
+Starting with Oaxaca de Juárez, we spent two nights in the heart of the city with a private rooftop terrace.
+From there we could admire the mountains surrounding the city.
 Feel free to book your room directly here to Hotel Alma de Oaxaca.

 Hotel Alma de Oaxaca